Rulesets

 When the AI agent creates or modifies rulesets, the changes go through a review process before going live.

-• Submit for Review stages the changes for someone with approval permissions to review.
+• Request Review stages the changes for someone with approval permissions to review.
 The changes appear in the Pending Review tab on the rulesets page.

 Pending Review tab

 The Pending Review tab shows all staged changes waiting for approval.
-Click any item to open the review page where you can:
+Click Review on any item to open the review page where you can:

 • Review each rule's title and content

-• Remove individual rules you don't want (click the X icon)
+• Remove individual rules you don't want (trash icon)

 • Approve All or Reject All from the header